Skip page header and navigation

 Inclusive social media hints and tips

 Digital accessibility doesn’t just involve your website; social media is often where potential customers will get their first impression of you.
 People with accessibility requirements use social media for travel research, peer reviews and to ask providers questions.
 It’s great to nurture customer relations, give relevant information and improve from feedback.
-Just make sure you’re using the relevant keywords and hashtags like #AccessibleTourism, following and engaging with D/deaf and disabled influencers and joining relevant forums and groups, some of which can be found later in this section.
+Just make sure you’re using the relevant keywords and hashtags like #AccessibleTourism, following and engaging with D/deaf and disabled influencers, and joining relevant forums and groups, some of which can be found later in this section.

 Social media changes are often ‘quick wins’; there is usually very little that needs to be altered in order to make an account on Twitter, Facebook, TikTok or Instagram accessible.
 Users will often have their own assistive technologies, such as screen readers, magnification tools and braille displays.
 But the one thing that is vital is consistency; your followers with access requirements should be able to become familiar with your content and know how they can best access it.